Charlotte-Greenaway/SnapTalk/README.md

 <h2>&#128295; Known Issues</h2>
   * This app is a work in progress - the settings page is yet to be updated and the front end of the actual message box is to be designed.
-  * This is not yet responsive to mobile/tablet
 These issues will be improved upon so please watch my project for any updates

 <h2>💻 Built with</h2>